romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 ## Define the styles for your breakpoints

 Let's start by creating a helper class called ```FlutterAirSideBarItemStyles``` that will hold the values for both the icon size and label size at the different breakpoints our app will be supporting.
-This will allow us, as the application window resizes and the widget rebuilds, to tap into each of the configured styles mapped per breakpoint enum (we'll dive deeper on this on step #8 of this workshop).
+This will allow us, as the application window resizes and the widget rebuilds, to tap into each of the configured styles mapped per breakpoint enum (we'll dive deeper on this on Step #8 of this workshop).

 Use the following specs when creating the ```FlutterAirSideBarItemStyles``` class:
 - add two properties: